ocaml/ocaml.org/data/tutorials/getting-started/1_00_install_OCaml.md

 This guide will walk you through a minimum installation of OCaml.
 That includes installing a package manager and [the compiler](#installation-on-unix-and-macos) itself.
 We'll also install some platform tools like a build system, support for your editor, and a few other important ones.

 On this page, you'll find installation instructions for Linux, macOS, and &ast;BSD for recent OCaml versions.
 For Docker, Linux instructions apply, except when setting up opam.
-For Windows, we recommend using WSL but also provide instructions for installing OCaml 4.14.0 via the [Diskuv OCaml](https://github.com/diskuv/dkml-installer-ocaml#readme) Installer.
+For Windows, we recommend using WSL2 but also provide instructions for installing OCaml 4.14.0 via the [DkML](https://gitlab.com/dkml/distributions/dkml#installing) distribution.
 If you are setting up OCaml on Windows and are unsure which installation method to use, you might be interested in reading [OCaml on Windows](/docs/ocaml-on-windows) first.

 **Note**: You'll be installing OCaml and its tools through a [command line interface (CLI), or shell](https://www.youtube.com/watch?v=0PxTAn4g20U)